ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * 04/01/2021: Quarkus 1.13, Add Kustomize for gitops deployment
 * 05/04/2021: Quarkus 1.13.2, Simplify environment folder, add codeql-analysis git workflow.
 * 09/30/2021: Quarkus 2.2.3: add view of existing inventory
+* 11/02/2021: Quarkus 2.3.1, + add view with controlled items sell scenario

 ## Build the application locally

 The docker image for this application is already available on quay.io registry as [ibmcase/eda-store-simulator](https://quay.io/ibmcase/eda-store-simulator).

-The `buildAll.sh` scripts runs Maven packaging which include the vuejs app build (from the webapp folder), docker build and push the image to `quay.io`.
+The `buildAll.sh` scripts runs Maven packaging which include the vuejs app build (from the frontend folder), docker build and push the image to `quay.io`.
 You may need to change this script to push to your own registry.

 ```shell